Share on ThriftyFunThis page contains the following solutions. Have something to add? Please share your solution!

 Putting a wedge thin stick or something inside the roll pushing against the roll and holder will do the same thing too makes it harder to get the paper off, sometimes aggravaiting like in store bathrooms where they purposely do the same thing to conserve paper, but for kids it a great idea.

 I have gotten into the habit of flattening my roll of TP before putting it on the roller.
 (This has gotten harder to do with the double and triple rolls but still can be done.
-Good upper body workout! lol) This makes the roll a bit harder to pull and it goes "thunk" as you pull so you automatically go slower.
-It saves paper because you are more aware of each thunk.

 When putting on a new roll of toilet paper, squeeze it first before you hang it.
 That way, it will not keep on rolling.
 Very helpful if you have small children.

-By april52 from Celina Ohio
+By ARLENE from Celina Ohio

 Toilet paper can get used too quickly sometimes.
 Trying flattening the roll a bit to help prevent too much from easily unrolling.
-This is a guide about keeping the kids from unrolling toilet paper.
+This is a page about keeping the kids from unrolling toilet paper.